 Tibet Everest Base camp, Nepal & Taj Mahal 19 Day Adventure Tour

-Tibetan geography consists of the high mountains, lakes and rivers lying between Central, East and South Asia, Often called “the roof of the world” averaging over 16,000 ft. above sea level with peaks ranging from 19,000ft.
-To 24,500ft.
-Including Mt.
-Everest, on the border with Nepal.
-The other features additional highlight of this tour is a stop-over at Tibet-side of Mt.
+The geography of Tibet consists of the high mountains, lakes and rivers lying between Central, East and South Asia.
+Tibet is often called "the roof of the world," comprising table-lands averaging over 16,200 ft. above the sea with peaks at 19,600 to 24,500 ft.
+Including Mount Everest, on the border with Nepal.
+In addition to other features additional highlight of this tour is a stop-over at Tibet-side of Mt.
 Everest Base-camp without having to trek for three to four days on foot from Nepal side.
 As it is a high altitude tour it's important that one should be physically fit without any upper respiratory or cardiac problems.
 For normal healthy person, age is no bar however we recommend that you check with your doctor about your driving trip to Mt.
 Everest Base-camp.
 All precautions are taken by us to make smooth trip for our guests including availability of portable oxygen tank, just in-case.
 So get ready for an exciting journey of a lifetime.

 Day I-2 USA/KATHMANDU: